brennanbutler01/cs6750-hci/week-5/section-2.3.md

 intelligent design.

 ## Invisible Interfaces

 Interface becomes invisible - this is our ultimate goal!
 Users shouldn't spend any time thinking about - able to act directly with the task itself.

-Interfaces can become invisible just through use - it does not mean that they are great designs.
+Interfaces can become invisible just through use—it does not mean that they are great designs.

 ## Invisible By Design

-Invisible from the very first use - even without learning!
+Invisible from the very first use—even without learning!

 Tips:

-1. Use affordances - places where visual design of interface suggest how it is meant to be used.
+1. Use affordances—places where visual design of interface suggests how it is meant to be used.
-2. Know your user - know for whom you are trying to design
+2. Know your user—know for whom you are trying to design
 3. Differentiate your user - multiple ways to complete the same task.
 4. Let interface teach - interface should teach users.
-5. Talk to your user - ask them what they are thinking.
+5. Talk to your user—ask them what they are thinking.